trustmaster/trustmaster.github.io.src/content/post/fbp_case.md

 At the moment it's hard to start delivering working Flow-based software.
 It is primarily caused by two factors:

-1. There are not so many Flow-based runtimes around that can be used in the existing applications.[Usually FBP runtimes force you to start from scratch.
+1. There are not so many Flow-based runtimes around that can be used in the existing applications.
+Usually FBP runtimes force you to start from scratch.
 2. There is no convenient Graph editor.
 The existing ones are either too old-fashioned, or too complex all-in solutions.

 There are of course traditional factors like lack of standards, documentation, and examples.
 But these I believe to be secondary to the first two problems.

 #### Embeddable run-times

 FBP runtimes/libraries/frameworks should be easy to embed in existing projects.
-[NoFlo's asComponent](https://bergie.iki.fi/blog/ascomponent/) is a good example of such embedding feature.
+[NoFlo's asCallback](https://noflojs.org/documentation/embedding/) is a good example of such embedding feature.

 Clean API, documentation, and examples are of undoubted importance.
 But programmers want to be able to start with what they already know and have.